 What if we go down to the river and build a water wheel (a task which would involve a good deal of arithmetic and other math), and then use that to turn a generator (which would require more math).
-Then, instead of using levers to move the abacus beads we use electric currents, and instead of using abacus beads we use LED lights?
+Then, instead of using levers to move the abacus beads we use electric currents, and instead of using beads we use LED lights?
 Now has our little machine done arithmetic?
 No. It is still, in principle, no different than the abacus—just a tool that we use to process the information that we perceive.
-Just consider, starting from absolute scratch, how many thousands of man-hours it would take to build such a contraption—hours of people thinking, counting, creating plans to mine ore and to fashion lights and to build parts according to rational designs.
+Just stop and consider, starting from absolute scratch, how many tens of thousands (at least!) of man-hours it would take to build such a contraption—hours of people thinking, counting, creating plans to mine ore and to fashion lights and to build parts according to rational designs.

 Of course not.
-We would have a machine that certainly appears to comprehend arithmetic just like we have movies with dinosaurs that certainly appear to be real, just like we have smartphones that project beautiful singing, just like we have vegetarian “cheeseburgers” that taste like they have meat in them.
+We would have a machine that certainly appears to comprehend arithmetic just like we have movies with dinosaurs that certainly appear to be real, just like we have smartphones that project beautiful singing, just like we have plant-based “cheeseburgers” that taste like cows.
 Keep in mind that to build a robot that can send electromagnetic waves to an orbiting satellite—that requires so many years of competitive research and development (including the discovery of all sorts of complex mathematics) that we are surely into the billions of man-hours now.
 We can be impressed by movies that cost hundreds of millions to make, and we can be impressed by robots.
 But don’t let the CGI fool you.
 The dinosaurs cannot bite and the robots cannot count.

 But why?
 Why can we declare with absolute certainty that such a robot does not comprehend arithmetic?
-In answering that question we could launch into a deep philosophical discussion here about the meaning of the word comprehend and about the nature of intelligence and epistemology, etc. Or we could keep our spleens, leap-frog over the philosophical banter, and simply say that the reason no physical machine can perceive arithmetic is because mathematics is nonphysical phenomena (as we proved on the page titled What are words?).
-If something has no light waves emanating from it or bouncing off of it, then there is nothing for a robot to “see”, and if something has no sound waves emanating from it or bouncing off of it, then there is nothing for a robot to “hear”, etc. There is really no other explanation needed.
+In answering that question we could launch into a deep philosophical discussion here about the meaning of the word comprehend and about the nature of intelligence and epistemology, etc. Or we could save our spleens, side-step the philosophical banter, and simply say that the reason no physical machine can perceive arithmetic is because numbers are immaterial/nonphysical.
+If no light waves emanating from something or bouncing off of it, then there is nothing for a robot to “see”.
+And if no sound waves are emanating from something or bouncing off of it, then there is nothing for a robot to “hear”.
+Etc. There is really no other explanation needed.
 No matter how powerful artificial intelligence (AI) and big data become, any appearance of intelligence will always, only be artificial.
 As Robert J. Marks, Electrical & Computer Engineering Professor at Baylor University, put it, “Big data is ignorant of meaning.”
 He says that those who argue that eventually AI will be able to perceive any sort of meaning in a collection of data are appealing to an algorithm-of-the-gaps.
 “They say it can’t be done now, but maybe they’ll develop computer code to do it someday.
 Don’t hold your breath.”[ii]

 Computers are simply, fantastic tools.
-We can use robots to discover things that we could not otherwise discover—such as the chemistry on Mar’s surface—just like we can use computers to solve problems that we could not otherwise solve, just like we can use cranes to lift things that we could not otherwise lift, just like we can use telescopes to see things that we could not otherwise see.
+We can use robots to discover things that we could not otherwise discover—such as the chemistry on Mar’s surface—just like we can use supercomputers to solve problems that we could not otherwise solve, just like we can use cranes to lift things that we could not otherwise lift, just like we can use telescopes to see things that we could not otherwise see.
 But in all cases we are the ones perceiving the information.
 Our tools don’t perceive it.
 As Neurosurgeon Michael Egnor put it:

 Now just as we asked whether robots will ever be able to count, we could do a similar thought experiment regarding whether they could ever see.
 We could go back to the beginning and instead of considering the perception of arithmetic we could consider the perception of a sunrise.
-Does an old-fashion camera (the kind that used film) can perceive a sunset.
-Or what if, instead of using an old fashion camera we used a digital camera that recorded the picture on a flash drive?
-Or what if the sunset were recorded by a hi-definition 3-D movie camera attached to a robot in Acapulco that then sends electromagnetic waves to a satellite in order to call someone in Siberia and begin singing, “О, какое прекрасное утро!”[iii]?
-Or what if, instead sending that song via sound waves, it prints out the binary code as a series of 0’s and 1’s on paper?
-Would you pick up the stack of paper and declare, “This contraption can see!
+Does an old-fashion camera—the kind that used film—perceive a sunset.
+What if, instead of using an old fashion camera, we used a digital camera that recorded the picture on a flash drive?
+Or what if the sunset were recorded by a hi-definition 3-D movie camera attached to a robot in Acapulco that could then send electromagnetic waves to a satellite in order to call someone in Siberia and begin singing, “О, какое прекрасное утро!”?[iv]
+Would you pick up the phone and declare, “That contraption can see!
 It can see!
 It’s ALIVE!!!”?

-Many materialists will, in fact, stubbornly declare that if something appears to have consciousness, then it does.
-As Google technologist Ray Kurzweil put it, “My own leap of faith is this: Once machines do succeed in being convincing when they speak of their qualia and conscious experiences, they will indeed constitute conscious persons.”[iv]
-Qualia here refers to the perception of information, which is defined as a quality of matter”.
+Many materialists will, in fact, stubbornly declare that if something appears to be conscious, then it is conscious.
+As Google technologist Ray Kurzweil put it, “My own leap of faith is this: Once machines do succeed in being convincing when they speak of their qualia and conscious experiences, they will indeed constitute conscious persons.”[v]
+Qualia here refers to the perception of information, which is defined as “a quality of matter”.
 And even though the word quality is abstract, the faith that Kurzweil is referring to is faith in the materialistic, monistic worldview.

 Let’s ask it anyway.